laminas/laminas-eventmanager/doc/book/lazy-listeners/lazy-event-listener.md

 - we want to attach it to the event `dispatch`,
 - at priority 100.

-Additionally, we'll assume that we have a container-interop instance in the variable `$container` and an event manager in the variable `$events`.
+Additionally, we'll assume that we have a PSR-11 container instance in the variable `$container` and an event manager in the variable `$events`.

 You could create the lazy event listener as follows: